 How long do I have access to the course?

 Once you've enrolled and paid, you'll have access to all of the material at once.
 So devour it all in one weekend or take things slow.
 It's your choice!
-You will have access through September 30, 2022.
+You're welcome to return back to it as many times as you like.

 This is raw edge applique - do the edges of the pieces fray?